akamming/homebridge-domoticz-thermostat/README.md

 ## how to install

+### requsites
+This plugin requires domoticz 2023.2 or higher

 ### configure domoticz (if you use the plugin above, it will create these devices.
 But if you have any other system):
 Make sure you have 4 devices in domoticz representing your heating/cooling system:
 - a setpoint device stating the target room temperature